jcarterlab/Risky-Business/R/Risky-Business.md

 ## **Summary**

-This project uses web scraping, regex combinations and a labeling mechanism to identify political violence risks in the emerging world, as well as how their prevalence differs by continent and region.
-It uses 126 headlines from 60 different local newspapers.
+This project uses web scraping, regex combinations and a labeling mechanism to identify how the prevalence of political violence risks differs by continent and region in the emerging world.
+It uses 193 risk headlines from 76 unique online newspapers.